sehoven/aays401/README.md

 * The database should be created.
 Test by running the application.
 * If you want a better look at the database, download pgadmin.

+## Creating users
+* Users can signup on the homepage
+* For users to be able to login, it is necessary for the DBA to authenticate the user in the database.
+* Until this occurs a user is not able to login

 ## Running the tests

 run ">npm test" which runs jest